 William Optics Zenithstar 61 APO Review

 In this review, I’ll tell you why I think the William Optics Zenithstar 61 is a top contender when it comes to affordable astrophotography telescopes.
-I’ll cover the features and specs of the scope, and share some examples of deep sky images taken using this refractor.
+I’ll cover the features and specs of the scope, and share some examples of deep-sky images taken using this refractor.

 Whether you use this telescope visually, or for deep sky astrophotography with a DSLR camera, you’ll be pleasantly surprised at the performance of a telescope at this size.
 The small size of this telescope keeps it affordable, while also providing wide-field views of the night sky.

-This APO is currently on loan from the manufacturer, but after a few imaging sessions – I think this may have to become a part of my permanent member of my astrophotography equipment.
+This APO is currently on loan from the manufacturer, but after a few imaging sessions – I think this may have to become a permanent member of my astrophotography equipment.
 Aside from being a great portable option, The Z61 would make also great primary imaging refractor for anyone just starting out.

 The image above was produced by stacking 72 x 2 minutes exposures using a Canon Rebel T3i Camera, and the Zenithstar 61 APO.
 The Z61 was mounted to an iOptron SkyGuider Pro Mount, and the camera was controlled using a remote shutter release cable.